Our love of the undiscovered wines of the Languedoc-Roussillon is matched only by our love of the region itself.

 Both US and French winemakers use oak vessels for aging.
 But because of local farming practices, French oak grows more slowly than American oak.
 The result is a less porous wood that imparts a subtle oak complexity and "lifts" existing flavors.

 By contrast, oak-aged American wines have been called "dominant" and "aggressive" by French winemakers.
 The battle rages on!
-(Try one of our delicious, oak-aged whites.)

 Another approach to aging involves the amphora, an ancient shape used by the Romans for both aging and storage.
 The Romans used clay, but modern winemakers also use ceramic and wood.